Halong - Things to Do in Halong

 Things to Do in Halong

-Limestone dragons asleep in jade water
+Limestone dragons asleep in an emerald sea

 Top Things to Do in Halong